The best cat food for constipation promotes a healthy stool consistency and supports the digestive system.

 Remember that cats consume herbivorous prey.
 Each of these animals contains a pocket of partially-digested plant matter in their own tiny GI tract.
 And while we think of natural prey as an ultra-efficient form of nutrition for cats, they’re not completely digestible.
 They have hair, skin, teeth, and claws.

-Commercially-sold diets include substitutes for these natural sources of fiber and indigestible matter, but raw or homemade diets seldom do.
+Commercially-sold diets include substitutes for these natural sources of fiber and indigestible matter, but raw cat food or homemade diets seldom do.
 By missing these subtle details, we skip an essential part of the feline digestive process.

 There are two types of fiber: insoluble and soluble fiber.
 Insoluble fiber is primarily used in the treatment of constipation as a bulking agent.